filfreire/filfreire.github.io/_drafts/rugged_tooling.md

 I never have to worry about Sublime, vim, bash or any typical Unix-commands not working, they just do, all the time, "perfectly", and I use them everyday - and I know maybe comparison isn't fair - but taking into account the larger public reach that Postman is getting - I would be impressed if their native app would take an approach of making the user experience of using the tool as rugged and dependable, and "snap"-performance as other software tools we've all grown accostumed too and we depend on.
 It would maybe take a big investment and a lot of deep testing by the folks who make Postman - but I for one think it would pay off for them.

-### Break and dissapear when cancelling requests/runs
+### "Break and dissapear" when cancelling requests/runs

 Unlike with testing frontend applications, say with some programming language and with resource to a Selenium library, there's no elegant way of doing "fluent waits" in any Postman pre-request or test script part, that I know off.
 Postman's offer to add some wait between requests also wasn't really helpful because sometimes I just needed to wait before a specific request, and not all of the requests in a given run.